CasinoLove logo

 Have you ever wondered what is a game aggregator and benefits it can bring to operators, game studios, and players?
-We had the pleasure to video interview Alex Tomic, the CEO of Alea Play.
-The video is also available on YouTube.
+We had the pleasure to video interview Alex Tomic, the Founder of Alea Play.

 In addition to aggregation, Alea has developed Alea Pay to deliver payment and banking solutions to clients.
 The company now connects operators to over 15,000 games from 150+ providers through one contract and one integration.